AKSarav/DF_Mount-Lister/README.md

 Generate a console report by executing *./DF_unixreport.sh*

-> Formatting could have been bit broken when here, It would not be the case in the terminal
+> Formatting could have been bit broken here, It would not be the case in the terminal

 ```
 sthangar@testweblogic03> ./DF_unixreport.sh